galbitton5/galbitton5.github.io/_pages/research.md

 Financial Decision-Making and Politics
 ---
 “How Does Cultural Identity Shape Financial Policies?
-A Macro-Level Analysis Using Instrumental Variables”.
+A Macro-Level Analysis Using Instrumental Variables.”

-“The Premium of Familiarity: Experimental Evidence on Financial Interactions Between Foreigners”.
+“The Premium of Familiarity: Experimental Evidence on Financial Interactions Between Foreigners.”

 Public Opinion and Voting Behavior
 ---
-“The effect of polarization on perceptions of welfare deservingness” With Clareta Treger.
+“The effect of polarization on perceptions of welfare deservingness.”
+With Clareta Treger.
 [[Pre-registration and pre-analysis plan]](https://osf.io/7bgzm/)

 “Do Voters Reward Eurosceptic Governments?”
 With Tal Sadeh.